Qizhong-George-Guo/qizhong-guo/reflections/river-ice-breakup.md

 ![Conceptual flow of river ice breakup, ice transport, ice jamming, and flooding](/assets/images/reflections/River_Ice_Breakup_Conceptutal_Flow_Diagram.jpg)

 Prolonged cold conditions lead to the formation of a continuous river ice cover.
-Forecasted warming and associated hydrologic changes may trigger ice cover breakup, followed by ice transport, jamming at vulnerable locations, and rapid backwater rise and flooding.
+Forecasted warming, together with snowmelt and occasional rainfall, can generate rapid increases in runoff and river discharge that trigger ice cover breakup, followed by ice transport, jamming at vulnerable locations, and rapid backwater rise and flooding.

 ---